flame/blis/docs/BLISTypedAPI.md

 ## Level-3 operations

 Level-3 operations perform various level-3 BLAS-like operations.
-**Note**: Each All level-3 operations are implemented through a handful of level-3 micro-kernels.
+**Note**: Each All level-3 operations are implemented through a handful of level-3 microkernels.
 Please see the [Kernels Guide](KernelsHowTo.md) for more details.

 ---